yuankunzhang/devops-challenge/README.md

 3 directories, 1 file
 ```

-See each sub-directory's README.md file for more details.
+See each sub project's README.md file for more details.

+The `master` branch is the stable branch.
+Each sub project has its own development branch.